 Happy and sad memories, remembering her, as well as those who stood by our daughter, so proud, and now eek, so alone.

 People often ask how we survived, and I always answer bluntly:

-Too heavy for one heart to bare, to comprehend, to fathom.
+Too heavy for one heart to bare.
 Luckily, we have a world of connected strangers behind us - Ayelet Nation, you, who will not let us forget the brut force of life that was little Ayelet.
 You witnessed this.
 You felt her impact.